psd401/jocular-kangaroo/docs/JOCKULAR_DEPLOYMENT.md

-# Jockular Kangaroo Deployment Guide
+# Jocular Kangaroo Deployment Guide

-This guide provides step-by-step instructions for deploying the Jockular Kangaroo intervention tracking system to AWS.
+This guide provides step-by-step instructions for deploying the Jocular Kangaroo intervention tracking system to AWS.

 ## Prerequisites